-Development is sporadic.
+Development is sporadic, and our team as of current is very small and we barely have time to do any sort of major stuff right now.
 However, other frontends (Yahoo!
 Messenger, IRC, AIM, XMPP) might be coming soon.
 Some even have functional proof-of-concepts.

 Yes!
 In fact, a Yahoo!
 Messenger frontend is in the works (and mostly working, with caveats).
 We also have plans for other frontends.